“Mom, your horse boots are falling apart!”

 Both Lisa and Brie mentioned that zippers are popular with paddock boots because of the ease of getting into the boot.
 One does give up a tighter fit with a zipper.
 Paddock boots tend to be a repeat purchase compared to the tall boots due to the level of wear the paddock boots get.

-Paddock boots come up just past the ankle and are more widely used than Dress or Field boots as they are more versatile.
+For everyday use, Paddock boots are ideal.
+They come up just past the ankle and are more widely used than Dress or Field boots as they are more versatile.
 Ariat is again a top seller.
 However, says Brie, “Tuff Rider boots are quite popular with the kids as their price point is lower, but they are still a quality boot.
 Some women also really like Tuff Rider boots.”

 Take Care of Your Boots